bidossessi/brss/README.txt

 BRss is an 'offline' RSS reader written in Python.
-It is a complete rewrite of another python RSS reader (Naufrago!), but based on the concept of service/client.
+It is a complete rewrite of another python RSS reader (Naufrago!), based on the concept of service/client.
 It uses the dbus library to enable communication between the service and clients.

 Features:
 ---------